Updated every October

 Extended locations: St. Paul, St. Cloud, Brainerd, Rochester, Inver Grove Heights, Grand Rapids and Cloquet

 Main campus size: 186 forested acres overlooking the beautiful Lake Superior.

 Affiliation: Catholic, Benedictine

-* 10 states and 18 countries represented this year.
-Our full student population represents 47 states and 35 countries.
+* 13 states and 14 countries represented in our first-year class.
+Our full student population represents 49 states, including the District of Columbia, and 38 countries.

 Native Hawaiian or Other Pacific Islander: 0%

 Residence: 90% of first-year traditional undergraduate students live on campus.

 Average ACT Composite score: 23.5

 SAT (math)..........430-500 (3% reporting scores)